dentikhval/grbl/README.md

 ***
+### GRBL Six Axis Mod!!!
+This is the latest Grbl as of today (0.9j), adapted to Arduino Mega 2560 (custom board with very custom pinout, see cpu_map.h)
+Many modifications have been made, and very many bugs may be present.
+At least, it compiles in Arduino.

+***

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
 It will run on a vanilla Arduino (Duemillanove/Uno) as long as it sports an Atmega 328.